Badgerati/Picassio/README.md

 }
 ```

-If you are ensuring a service in installed and started, and it already it then the service will be restarted.
+If you are ensuring a service is installed and started, and it already is then the service will be restarted.